 You must pass professional skills tests in numeracy and literacy as part of the application process for teacher training courses.
 You must pass these tests before you start your course.
-Find out more about the tests on the Department for Education website.
+Find out more about the tests.

 Assessment Only Route to QTS